secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 1. Marketo will take a few moments to adjust the status and then the name will be removed from the `Members` list

 ### Removing SPAM from Marketo Programs and Zoom
 On occassion, SPAM bots attack our webcast registration.
-Follow these steps to remove from Marketo, SFDC and Zoom.
-You must remove them from the program BEFORE deleting, otherwise you'll need to manually remove in Zoom.
+Follow these steps to remove from Marketo and SFDC.
 You must open an issue with Mops to complete.
-Please include the marketo program link in your issue request.
+Please include the marketo program link in your issue request and the dates of the event.
+The SPAM registrants will not be removed from zoom, and will need to be manually removed.
+However, it is OK to leave them in the zoom campaign, because it will not affect your campaign numbers.
 1. Find the program in marketo
 2. Isolate the SPAM and add them to a newly created static list.
 3. Remove the SPAM from the program, by `Select All` in the static list.
 Then right clicking then Marketing > Change Program Status.
-Choose the Campaign and update the status to `Not in Program` This will also remove them from Zoom thanks to the integration between the two.
+Choose the Campaign and update the status to `Not in Program` This will also remove them from Salesforce.com campaign
 4. Go to your static list.
 Highlight all and `Delete Person`
 5. Agree to popup, and also remove from SFDC.

+After program ends, double check your Marketo program for SPAM, as people that registered (but were excluded from registration filters) would be added to program as `No Action` becuase the form is a part of that program.
+Re-run the steps above to fully remove them from any campaingn stats.

 ## Canceling an Email send
 There are cases where an email is set to send, but you need to cancel it.
 There are a few ways to do this based on the type of program.